A Rainy Day in Paris? Here’s Your Ultimate Indoor Itinerary

 • Café Nuances (has multiple locations, including 1st, 6th, and 8th arrondissements)

-Create your own fragrance or become an artist for a moment
+Create your own perfume or become an artist

-Is Paris nice in the rain?
+Is it worth visiting Paris when it rains?
 It is, when you stroll through the covered passages!

-What would the French capital be without its covered passages, those well-kept secrets hidden in the heart of the city?
-These discreet galleries, relics of the 19th century, are a true concentration of Parisian charm.
-Sheltered from the rain, they offer a timeless atmosphere, blending old-world elegance with unexpected discoveries.
-They’re the perfect spots for a leisurely stroll, away from the hustle and bustle of the main streets, while staying dry.
-These buildings offer a unique glimpse into the city’s past.
-Here are a few iconic places to check out:
+This is probably one of the most beautiful ways to stroll around Paris in bad weather and take shelter from the elements.
+What would the French capital be without its covered passages, well-kept secrets in the heart of the city?
+These discreet galleries, remnants of the 19th century, are a concentrate of Parisian charm.
+Sheltered from the rain, they offer a timeless atmosphere, somewhere between old-world elegance and unexpected discoveries.
+They are perfect places to wander peacefully, far from the hustle and bustle of the main arteries, all while staying dry.
+Here are a few iconic spots we suggest:

 • Passage du Grand Cerf